delvtech/hyperdrive/README.md

 # Deployed Contracts

-The addresses for all of the deployed Hyperdrive contracts can be found [here](./deployments.json).
+The addresses for all of the DELV approved deployed Hyperdrive contracts can be found [here](https://app.hyperdrive.box/chainlog).

 # Resources